 Research credits: Birdlife International /Birdlife.org; Birding Community E-Bulletin, Nov 2008; Research Gate; IUCN; The Bahamas Weekly / Erika Gates; eBird; American Birding Association (and a bonus point for its brown-headed nuthatch behaviour article wittily entitled “Sex in the Sitta”)

 **The edition of James Bond usually described as the first edition (indeed in the book itself) was published in 1947.
-You might pick one up for $100 or so (try Abe.com).
+You might pick one up for $100 or so (try Abe.com), as I did.
 Don’t get one without a dust-jacket.
 It’s a treasure, and an affordable slice of avian history.
 A 1936 edition will probably be well north of $2000…

 SANDWICH TERNS: NO LINK TO BREAD SLICES, SAY SCIENTISTS